Old car logos: American car companies that went out of business

 Duesenberg’s 24-year presence in the American automotive industry has been short-lived but has left a memorable impression.
 The brand, known as one of America’s most sought-after automobiles, continues to attract collectors and fans passionate about its historical significance.

 The Duesenberg logo is particularly eye-catching, exuding power and elegance.
-The focal point is a golden eagle with wings spread wide, symbolizing speed and grace and evoking a sense of patriotism.
-To further emphasize the brand’s craftsmanship, the number “8” was integrated into the logo.
+The focal point is a golden eagle with wide wings, symbolizing speed and grace and evoking a sense of patriotism.
+The number “8” was integrated into the logo to emphasize the brand’s craftsmanship further.
 This was done in recognition of the advanced eight-cylinder racing engines that were the hallmark of the company’s engineering prowess.

-Despite their limited lifespan, Duesenberg created cars that set the standard for luxury and performance.
+Duesenberg created cars that set luxury and performance standards despite their limited lifespan.
 In their day, these cars were considered the epitome of automotive luxury and were made with meticulous craftsmanship and attention to detail.
 Their luxury was so high that owning a Duesenberg automobile became a status symbol akin to the accomplishments of the wealthy.

 Hummer